 The treatment is fast and easy.

 Not every wrinkle-filler is right for every type of wrinkle.
 The least risks and best results come from using the right one correctly.
-That's why you should only have fillers injected by a board-certified dermatologist or plastic surgeon with ongoing, special training.
+That's why you should only have fillers injected by professional with ongoing, special training.

 Here is a breakdown of available wrinkle fillers.
 It includes their basic ingredients, how they work, their pros and cons, and the best areas for treatment.
 We can help you choose the right one for you.

 The most popular category of wrinkle fillers is hyaluronic acid.
 Each type works in a slightly different way with varying results.

 Side effects are rare but can include redness, swelling, and bruising at the injection site.

 How long the results last can vary from several months to over a year or two.
 Some research shows repeated injections may help stimulate the body's own natural production of collagen.
 That will help reduce the number of lines and wrinkles.
 There is also some evidence that less filler is needed over time to achieve the same look.